 - Directly solicits clients within the Kingdom of Bahrain.

 The following activities are excluded from regulated crypto-asset services:

 - the creation or administration of crypto assets;

 - the development, dissemination or use of software for the purpose of creating or mining a crypto asset; or

-- a loyalty programme.
+- a loyalty program.

 P.S.
 Insights on Cryptocurrency Legal Issues

 Most jurisdictions and authorities have yet to enact laws governing cryptocurrencies, meaning that, for most countries, the legality of crypto mining remains unclear.